Find CTK’s recommended resources for Catholic Teaching, Mental Health, Safety Resources, Crisis Assistance, and more below!

 Mental Health and Safety Resources

-Dr. James Hernandez, Psy.D. operates out of the CTK Office on certain days during the school semester.
-Please contact him directly to schedule an appointment or work out finances.
-The CTK office does not manage any of his services, finances, or appointments.
+Dr. James Hernandez, Psy.D. and Stephanie Coenen, LPC, NCC operate out of the CTK Office on certain days during the school semester.
+Please contact them directly to schedule an appointment or work out finances.
+The CTK office does not manage any of their services, finances, or appointments.

 Dr. Stephanie de la Houssaye, PsyD, LPC, NCC is located in Covington, LA in the same building as Dr. James Hernandez, Psy.D.
 Please contact her directly to schedule an appointment or work out finances.
 The CTK office does not manage any of her services, finances, or appointments.